niplav/site/pipe_rings.md

 	$ wc -l a
 	101

-`stdbuf` is needed because on most system, the bytestreams flowing through pipes are buffered.
+`stdbuf` is needed because on most system, the byte streams flowing through pipes are buffered.
 This means that if the command is `tail -f a | sed '100q' >>a` instead, sed consumes all input, writes to the buffered output (which has usually a size greater than the length of the line,